prrathi/CaseCracker/README.md

 2. Using a terminal, navigate into the frontend folder.
 3. Run `npm install`.

 Once the necessary packages have been installed, from the main directory, run in terminal `cd backend` and then `flask run ` to start the flask server.
+If you receive an error
+message: "Error: Could not locate a Flask application.
+You did not provide the "FLASK_APP" environment variable, and a "wsgi.py" or "app.py" module was not found in the current directory.", run `export FLASK_APP=main` followed by `flask run`.
 Then run `cd ../frontend` and then `npm start` to start the react front-end.
 The project will then be available at the url `http://localhost:3000/` to interact with!

 We divided up the work as follows: